makiftutuncu/type-variance-lightning-talk/STORY.md

 #### 2. Covariance

-Covariance incurs a same way relationship between the type parameters to the type built by the type constructor.
+Covariance incurs a same-way relationship between the type parameters to the type built by the type constructor.
 Here is an example:

 ```scala
 class Y